WhatDanDoes/auth0-cypress-demo/README.md

 # auth0-cypress-demo

 This was all straight up jacked from [this fine fellow](https://auth0.com/blog/end-to-end-testing-with-cypress-and-auth0/).

+#### This only works with email/password authentication!

 Although this app implements the _password_ grant type, it does demonstrate the desirable _Stay logged in_ SPA functionality for which we are all hungry.

-The original app took a bit of _massaging_ to get running.
-Dependencies are probably all up to date...
+The original software took a bit of _massaging_ to get running.
+Dependencies are probably all up to date now...

 ## Setup